 Competition doesn’t have to be a war.
 Your competitors should not be your enemies.

-Instead, leverage their existence to find loopholes that if eliminated will become your win putting your product higher.
+Instead, leverage their existence to find loopholes that if eliminated will become your win and boost your product.

 “Competition is similar to playing a board of chess.
 If you lose, we can always have another round.
 Both players should never fight.”